 The Impact of Medical Malpractice on Healthcare and Costs

-Medical malpractice cases, caused by misdiagnosis, surgical errors such as incorrectly installed dental implants, or poor treatment, can have serious effects.
+Medical malpractice cases, caused by misdiagnosis, surgical errors, or poor treatment, can have serious effects.
 These cases affect patients and healthcare providers and also raise insurance premiums and healthcare costs.
 As medical technology advances and patients learn more about their legal rights, malpractice claims change.
 Additionally, global health issues stress healthcare systems, leading to more medical errors and complex claims.

 State | Number of Reports | Payouts in Million | Average Payout per Report in Million |